syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endtabs %}

-N> The above event will be triggered only if the specified font was not installed in production machine.
+N> The above event will be triggered only if the specified font is not installed in production machine.

 ## Unsupported elements in Word to PDF conversion